jurode/coding-exercise-vanilla-js/README.md

 2. An input field should be provided where the user can search for a job by its title.
 As the user keeps typing the list of jobs should be adapted immediately based on the search pattern.
 The filtering should be done solely on the client side in order to provide a good user experience.
-The project setup contains [Vue.js](https://vuejs.org) which should be used to build the filtering feature on the client side.
+The project setup contains a single `app.js` file, which is loaded on the home page and can be used as starting point to implement functionality on the client side.

 3. According to the proposed UI mock-up (see bottom of this section), additional filter options should be provided to the user.
 Firstly, he/she should be able to narrow down the search results based on the selected locations shown in the sidebar.
 All locations from the available jobs should be selectable in the sidebar.